Adetutu777/encode-hackathon/README.md

 #### Available Features on chainWrite
         * Link:connecting to metamask
-        * signing up to create a profile inorder to login & read post, logging in if you already have an account
+        * signing up to create a profile for new users
-        * Logging in if you already have an account
+        * Logging in for returning userswho already has ana account
+        * Reading recommended blogpost
-        * Viewing recommended post, user profile
+        * Viewing of user profile
         * Adding 👍 &  👎 reaction to post
-        * Link:Logging in to blog page to read blogs
-        * Link:creating post, saving post to draft, saving post for future readings
+        * Creating blogpost, saving post to draft, saving post for future readings

-#### future implementation
+#### Future implementation
-        * provide an option for users to upload a video as cover while creating post using [Livepeer.js](https://docs.livepeer.org/)
+        * Provide an option for users to upload a video as cover while creating post using [Livepeer.js](https://docs.livepeer.org/)
-        * writing comment on post
-        * Link: Seaching through blogs
+        * Adding comment reaction on blogpost *Seaching through blogs

 #### Screenshot of landing page